tvcutsem/tvcutsem.github.io/_posts/2015-11-03-my-node-toolbelt:-10-libraries-to-boost-your-node.js-productivity.md

 layout: post
 tags: javascript node
 ---
-# My node toolbelt: 10 libraries to boost your node.js productivity

 This article surveys 10 libraries that I have found to be tremendously useful while developing back-end node.js services.
 They mostly address _generic_ tasks that you will come across again and again: support for configuration, logging, processing command-line arguments, code coverage, asynchronous control flow, unit testing and more.
 While the focus is mostly on supporting back-end services, some of these libraries can equally well be used for front-end JavaScript development.
 I picked these 10 libraries based purely on personal experience and am documenting them in the hope they will prove useful to others.